-In Cochabamba for five years she worked on the coordinating team of the Bolivian Mission Association promoting Bolivians as missioners to their own people and beyond; training a mission team for Guayamerin, Bolivia.
+She worked In Cochabamba for five years on the coordinating team of the Bolivian Mission Association promoting Bolivians as missioners to their own people and beyond; training a mission team for Guayamerin, Bolivia.

-It was in 1987 that she began her present ministry of sharing rural life with indigenous Quechua farmers in Yatamoco.
-The man who was then in charge invited her to “come to Yatamoco,” and she agreed to go for two weeks of the summer vacation, and asked if he could get her the use of the school.
+It was in 1987 that she began her ministry of sharing rural life with indigenous Quechua farmers in Yatamoco.
+The man who was then in charge invited her to “come to Yatamoco,” and she agreed to go for two weeks of the summer vacation, and asked if he could the use of the school for her.
 He said they would bring a truck to pick her up.
 When they arrived in Yatamoco, she thought she was going to the school but she was told, “No, we have a house for you.”
 They brought her to a house which no one wanted to live in because three people had been assassinated there a year before.
 It was considered a haunted house.
 So she said, “Oh, fine, this looks great to me.”
 She reminisces, “I was only going to stay two weeks.
 So, here it is twenty-one years later and I’m still in the house!

-Sister Margaret lives in very simple quarters, has very little in the way of furniture, no TV, and her door is always open for people to come in and say hello, or just sit and talk.
-She says, “My present mission has been the most satisfying.
-I have been able to realize my dream of living with indigenous people in a rural area.
-I have no position of leadership.
-My door is always open as I strive to be a good neighbor and give testimony to Christian values.”
+Sister Margaret lived in very simple quarters, had very little in the way of furniture, no TV, and her door was always open for people to come in and say hello, or just sit and talk.
+She said, “This mission has been the most satisfying.
+I was able to realize my dream of living with indigenous people in a rural area.
+I had no position of leadership.
+My door was always open as I strove to be a good neighbor and give testimony to Christian values.”

 In 2014, Sister Margaret retired to the Maryknoll Sisters retirement home in Monrovia, CA.